-The Lumen Learning Trust uses the Sports Premium Funding to employ specialist coaches who work across all five schools.
+The Lumen Learning Trust uses the Sports Premium Funding to employ a Sports Premium Mentor who supports the learning and teaching of P.E. across the three schools in the Trust.
 This is a fantastic opportunity for the children and staff and has enabled us to accommodate a greater number of children who want to attend after school clubs.
-There are many after school clubs provided by teachers, our sports coaches and outside agencies, for example, football, netball and athletics (please refer to Extra-Curricular Activities section).
+There are many after school clubs provided by teachers, our Sports Premium Mentor and outside agencies, for example, football, netball and athletics (please refer to Extra-Curricular Activities section).
 We enter seasonal inter-school competitions such as football, netball, athletics and rounders.